Feasuro/chessboard/README.md

 * Shows how to complete user given queens arrangement to solve the puzzle.
 * Optionally uses multiprocess solving algorithm and lets user compare working times.
 ### It involves:
+* solving algorithm module
-* primary CLI script
+* CLI module
-* GUI script in qt
+* GUI module in qt